babashka/sci/API.md

+# API

+Anything in the SCI repository with `impl` in the name should be regarded implementation detail and may change at any time.
+Please reach out if you end up needing something from the dark `impl` side!
 # Table of contents
 -  [`sci.async`](#sciasync)
     -  [`await`](#await) - Mark promise to be flatteded into top level async evaluation, similar